 years.
 I try and tell the IronCAD folks that our design paradigm is

 beyond the belief of those that have been stuck in the Pro/e clone

-world of strict convoluted history and constrained sketching for 31
+world of strict convoluted history and constrained sketching, some for 32

 a convoluted PLM and MBE system trying to make it more productive.

 But you cannot change the basic nature of these rigid programs.

 Hopefully, I have opened many of your eyes.
 You can download

 IronCAD, but please let me know through my form below so I can work